Email: Setting It Up & Using It - Safely!

 page if you would like more information on domains, IP addresses and the like.

 So, first choose and register your own domain (say, thesmithfamily.me.uk).
 Then you need hosting.
-This is a company who will 'host', or present your website to the world and process your email accounts and messages.
+This is a company who will 'host', or store and present your website to the world and process your email accounts and messages.
 They do this by placing your website files on their web server, thus making them available via the web.
-There are many ways to get your website online (though technically, you don't need to have a website to have your own email, just a domain and website hosting!
+There are many ways to get your website online (though technically, you don't need to actually have a website to have your own email, just a domain and website hosting.
 Most hosting companies, if not all, will provide you with online apps. which are designed to make it easy to build your own website without having to worry about writing or making the individual files that all websites need.
 Some of the most popular applications are WordPress, Joomla, etc..

 You can usually get access to these even if they are not directly available to you through your hosting company, just by going to the relevant website and choosing to install their application on your website (this is done in a part of your site that will not be visible to the public once you have set up your site).
 Your Domain registering company will almost certainly offer hosting services as well, but you don't have to use these.
 Shop around for the best deal that gives you exactly what you want in the way of easy access, site building, bandwidth, the amount of storage, number of email accounts and even the number of websites that you might want to host - there are some very good ones that offer unlimited sites and storage!

 Once you have a website up and running (or just a domain and hosting), you can choose any name you like to use with your website address.
 So, if you had hosting and a website called 'home.com' - even if you didn't create an actual website - then you could add any name you like in front of this to give you your email addresses, such as 'firstname.lastname@example.org', 'email@example.com', 'firstname.lastname@example.org', 'email@example.com', or pretty much anthing you like, as you own the main address and can list basically anyone as 'living' there, just the same as you can do for your home postal address!